spettersson/splunk4patientprivacy/data_guide.md

   <img src="images/eventtypes_v1.8.png" alt="eventtypes" style="width:80%;">
 </p>

-Event types serve as a mean to categorize events from systems that deal with patient journals.
+Event types serve as a mean to categorize events in Splunk to easier make sense of them at scale.
 By defining field-value pairs and search terms, you can identify a group of events and save the result as an event type which then can be references in a search (for example, eventtype=journal_activity_cosmic), simplifying searches and ensuring consistency.
 Since Splunk uses schema-on-read, event types can be easily modified and updated over time.

 Since your organization likely has multiple systems that hold events that fall into to the same event category, you will inevitably end up with multiple event types.
 In such cases, you can assign them a common tag.
 This allows you to retrieve all desired events in a single search by simply referencing a tag (for example, tag=journal_activity), without manually specifying each event type.